pynapple-org/pynapple/README.md

 ### Installation

 The best way to install pynapple is with pip within a new [conda](https://docs.conda.io/en/latest/) environment :
-- note for **Windows** users: on a multi-user Windows, make sure you open the conda prompt with *administrative access*: `run as administrator`; otherwise directory paths for some dependencies may be missing from the PYTHONPATH environment variable (e.g Pyqt5 package).

 ``` {.sourceCode .shell}
 $ conda create --name pynapple pip python=3.8